 Melanie Griffith has declared that most of the projects she gets offered these days are "sh--ty and stupid and superficial."
 A look at her career suggests she's had first hand experience with such things.

-Griffith is busy promoting her latest film, the independent thriller "Dark Tourist," and in an interview with Fox News, Griffith, who turned 56 earlier this month, griped about both the quality and quality of roles offered to her these days.
+Griffith is busy promoting her latest film, the independent thriller "Dark Tourist," and in an interview with Fox News, Griffith, who turned 56 earlier this month, griped about both the quality and quantity of roles offered to her these days.

 "It is what I never thought would happen when I was in my 20s and 30s, hearing actresses bitch about not getting any work when they turned 50," Griffith said.
 "Now I understand it, it is just different.
 In a lot of ways, [Hollywood] a very superficial place."

 A fair point, and as Griffith suggests, she's hardly the first actress to discover that the movie business isn't very good at creating worthwhile projects for mature actresses.
 Griffith also took some potshots at the current state of the art in the movie biz.